Institutional Effectiveness Dashboard

 - Stretch: A target achieved only if the measure is prioritized and institutional focus is placed on dramatic improvement.

+This dashboard includes additional summary information regarding IEM target achievement as well as five years of results for each indicator.
 Actual data can be obtained by clicking on the desired indicator.